California v. Greenwood

 California v.
 Greenwood, 486 U.S. 35 (1988), was a case in which the Supreme Court of the United States held that the Fourth Amendment does not prohibit the warrantless search and seizure of garbage left for collection outside the curtilage of a home.

+This case has been widely cited as "trashing" the Fourth Amendment with critics stating "the decision fails to recognize any reasonable expectation of privacy in the telling items Americans throw away" and that those who wish to preserve the privacy of their trash must now "resort to other, more expensive, self-help measures such as an investment in a trash compactor or a paper shredder."

 Background

 In early 1984, Investigator Jenny Stracner of the Laguna Beach Police Department learned from various sources that Billy Greenwood might be selling illegal drugs out of his single-family home.
 In April, Stracner asked the neighborhood's regular trash collector to pick up the plastic garbage bags that Greenwood left on the curb in front of his house.
 In the garbage, she found evidence of drug use.
 She used that information to obtain a warrant to search Greenwood's home.
 When officers searched the house, they found cocaine and marijuana.
 Greenwood and Dyanne Van Houten were arrested and released on bail.

 In May, another investigator again had the garbage collectors pick up the garbage bag left on the curb.
 The garbage again contained evidence of drugs, the police obtained another search warrant, and they found more drugs and evidence of drug trafficking in the house.

 The California Superior Court dismissed the charges against Greenwood and Van Houten on the ground that unwarranted trash searches violated the U.S. Constitution's Fourth Amendment, as well as the California Constitution.
 The Court of Appeal affirmed.
 The Supreme Court of California refused to hear the appeal.
 The U.S. Supreme Court granted certiorari and reversed the judgment of the California Court of Appeal.